digibib/kohadevbox/README.md

 * koha-opac-err - tail the OPAC error log
 * koha-plack-log - tail the Plack access log
 * koha-plack-err - tail de Plack error log
+* kshell - get into the instance user, on the kohaclone dir
 * koha-user - get the db/admin username from koha-conf.xml
 * koha-pass - get the db/admin password from koha-conf.xml
 * dbic - recreate the schema files using a fresh DB